Web Design is an art.

 What tools do you use to design a website?

-Typically, we will do our mockup in Photoshop or a design program call Adobe XD.
+Typically, we will do our mockup in Photoshop / Illustrator or a design program called Adobe XD.
 On a rare occurrence, we may choose to use Figma as well.

 Not to worry though.